cullenbmacdonald/team-procs/Ceremonies/Standup.md

 # Standup [Work In Progress]

 The purpose of standup is to align as a team on the goals for the day.
-The meeting should be considered "quick" and everyone participating should leave with a clear understanding of what the team goal is as well as their contribution to it.
+The meeting should be considered "quick" (less than 10 minutes) and everyone participating should leave with a clear understanding of what the team goal is as well as their contribution to it.